Corporate Governance

 Framework Supporting the Corporate Governance System

-The Company has established conditions for selection and Standards for determining independence (Tokio Marine Holdings Fundamental Corporate Governance Policy Exhibit) when selecting Outside Officers.
+The Company has established conditions for selection and Standards for determining independence (Tokio Marine Holdings Fundamental Corporate Governance Policy Exhibit) when selecting Outside Directors.

-As of the end of June 2023, the Company currently has 7 Outside Directors and 3 Outside Audit & Supervisory Board Members, and has determined their independence from the Company with reference to the above criteria.
-All 10 of the Outside Directors and Outside Audit & Supervisory Board Members are independent of the Company, and thus the Company report them to the Tokyo Stock Exchange as independent directors/audit & supervisory board members.
+As of the end of June 2026, the Company has appointed 9 Outside Directors, and has determined their independence from the Company with reference to the above criteria.
+All 9 of the Outside Directors are independent of the Company, and thus the Company report them to the Tokyo Stock Exchange as independent directors.

 Nobuhiro Endo